PDAL/PDAL/doc/stages/filters.programmable.rst

 Note that the function always returns `True`.
 If the function returned `False`, an error would be thrown and the translation shut down.

+If you want to write a dimension that might not be available, use can use one or more `add_dimension` options.

 To filter points based on a `Python`_ function, use the :ref:`filters.predicate` filter.

 Example